Still Got The Blues - A Guitar Lesson.

 I've mentioned before that chord names are often interchangeable.
 I've used Dm/G and Dm/B as names for a couple of chords in this piece.
 They could have other names, but in this context, I felt it was better to keep them to related chords with odd bass notes.
 It makes it easier to form a mental picture of the the structure.
 This way of thinking comes in very handy when soloing over progressions like this, especially when thinking chords rather than scales as I do.
 By the way, the Dm/G in the movie should be Dm7/G ... that one slipped through.
 It's right in the tab.
 I won't bother with the Roman numerals for this one.
 It's always less clear in minor keys, but despite the weird looking names, it's all built around the i-iv-V chords of Am, namely Am-Dm-E7.
 There's that A7 that ends off the first half; it's what you could loosely call a 'majorized i chord' I guess, but what it's really doing is acting as a dominant 7th to the following Dm.
 That, and the Flamenco sounding bit after the Dm/B are details I injected into the progression.

-You'll see in the movie that the virtual fretboard is only there for the first half.
+You'll see in the video that the virtual fretboard is only there for the first half.
 That's because the second half is exactly the same and it's extremely finicky getting those dots to do what they do.
 The only difference is the very end bit, which you can see in the tab.

 I've written the tab out in a very straight manner and, as a consequence, the midi sounds very stiff and nothing like the actual playing.
 I did try, but failed miserably, to capture the same vibe.
 It made the tab look very messy with triplets here and there and weird timing symbols.